 I knew that I was talking to that deep part of herself, her subconscious mind whose language is all about feeling and sensing.
 She replied immediately, telling me she felt 5 years old and said that she could see herself in an empty house all alone.
 She was terrified.
 The image was so real for her it was as though she was right back there again.

 In order to keep Louisa safe I guided her away from this memory, helped her to release all the emotions of terror and fear with EFT Tapping (Emotional Freedom Technique) and the Heartstream Process, gently and calmly so Louisa could feel completely safe again.
-When her emotional intensity was very low we travelled back in time with the Matrix Re- Imprinting Technique so she could support and help her younger self at that age.
+When her emotional intensity was very low we travelled back in time with the Matrix Reimprinting Technique (an inner child healing technique) so she could support and help her younger self at that age.

 By the end of our few short months together she no longer craved alcohol, she no longer needed to numb out the pain of her childhood neglect.
 Not only that but she felt a new possibility for life and what lay ahead of her now.
 She felt sad about what she had missed in all these years but was so grateful that she had found what she had been looking for and what she knew in her heart was that she could completely heal.

 Most of my client's that come to see me with stress, anxiety, depression, low self-worth or addictions are often surprised when they discover that the root cause of their issues is not their current stress etc but goes way back to earlier negative experiences or traumas (big and small).
-Things we would consider minor incidents can be devastating to a child and leave them with life long scars which show up as anxiety, fears, depression and addictions.
+Things we would consider minor incidents can be devastating to a child and leave them with life long scars which show up as anxiety, fears, depression and addictions in their adult lives.